Get 80% off your plan for your first 3 months*

 8. Use online banking

-- requesting paperless statements from your bank
+• Request paperless statements from your bank.

-- paying bills and suppliers electronically
+• Pay bills and suppliers electronically.

 9. Update your office setup

-- install larger or dual monitors so staff can view multiple documents at once
+• Install larger or dual monitors so staff can view multiple documents at once.

-- set up comfortable workstations for extended screen time
+• Set up comfortable workstations for extended screen time.

-- arrange secure shredding for old paper records you no longer need
+• Arrange secure shredding for old paper records you no longer need.

 10. Phase out old technology